sogaiu/ts-clojure/README.md

 directory.
 Check out an appropriate branch, tag, or commit as desired.

-Likely you'll need to change the `grammar-dir` setting in `conf/conf.clj` to a filesystem path for the tree-sitter-clojure directory.
+Note that the `grammar-dir` setting in `conf/conf.clj` should be a filesystem path that resolves to or is the tree-sitter-clojure directory.
+So either change the setting or make an appropriate symlink.

 See [this document](doc/clone-tree-sitter-clojure.md) for more details.